25 Years of Facebook Friends

 My fifth circle is just that- my university friends.
 My close university friends were all either Saudi-Arabia raised or New-English-school bred, and with that, even my fifth circle sort of my mingles with the first half of my life.

 Quickly, I decide that typical Amman people are not really my cup of Pepsi, and I wander into the World Wide Web in search of sweeter flavors.
 I get involved with the sixth circle, the awesome people I met online, which forms quite a solid mass in my friend plotter.
-I meet Moose, my future family.
 I meet Hala, Lina, and Naseem, who are friends ranging from good-friends to hey-there-acquaintances.
 I also meet Ahmad, who I now work for (not the one in the illustration below, that’s actually Ahmed), and Ibra, who I now work with.

 Through Ahmad and Syntax, my final and seventh circle of my life so far is formed, the Work Circle.
 Most of the people who are in this circle now are my current closest friends.